-Expenses are lower than budget (7%) due to spending below forecast in schools, instructional support, transportation, and maintenance.
-Certified salaries and benefits are 7% lower than budgeted due to vacancies in positions.
+Expenses are lower than budget (3%) due to spending slightly below forecast in instructional supply and maintenance.
+Certified salaries and benefits are 9% lower than budgeted due to vacancies in positions and positive cost variances.
 Uncertified salaries and benefits incorporate staffing changes related to the Superintendent Entry Plan, unbudgeted Jordans Principle staff and benefits inflation.

-Transportation is slightly under budget as there have been fewer repairs and maintenance than initially forecasted.
+Transportation is slightly over budget based on winter repairs and maintenance slightly higher than forecast.